oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

           ![Image]({{site.baseurl}}/images/aws_das_1.17.jpg)
           {:refdef}
         - **SPICE**
-          - Super fast, parallel, in memory calculation engine
+          - Superfast, parallel, in memory calculation engine
           - Engineered to rapidly perform advanced calculations and serve data
           - In the Enterprise edition, data in SPICE is encrypted at rest
           - Can release unused SPICE capacity(in-memory data)
+          - Each user gets 10GB of SPICE
         - **Analysis**
           - Use analysis to create and interact with visuals and stories, a container for a set of related visuals and stories
           - Use multiple data sets in an analysis, but any given visual can only use one data set